 Specifically, the connection between vitamin D and serotonin production was not made until recently.
 One of my favorite researchers and podcasters, Dr. Rhonda Patrick, synthesized existing research to show how vitamin D regulates the synthesis and action of serotonin.
 Serotonin is a neurotransmitter required for feelings of confidence and relaxation, as well as for sleep.

-Does alcohol cause vitamin D deficiency?
+Does alcohol cause a deficiency?

 Heavy drinking causes nutrient deficiencies in 6 main ways, all of which deplete levels of vitamin D: